Rooting for Minnesota Aurora before it even plays a first match

 On Sept.
 13, 2020, a bunch of soccer fans and supporters of women's sports met outside of Urban Growler and Bang Brewing in St. Paul.
 They wore masks and sat socially distanced at picnic tables.
 Nine emerged believing they could and should start a women's soccer team.

-They joined the USL W League, and in a recent rush of activity have hired a coaching staff, signed a famous goalkeeper, found a home and chosen a name.
+They joined the USL W League, and in a recent rush of activity have hired a coaching staff, signed a famous goalkeeper and a local standout, found a home and chosen a name.

 The pre-professional team will begin play this May at TCO Stadium on the Minnesota Vikings' campus in Eagan, a flashy venue for a minor league franchise still in the process of inventing itself.